 Creative chaos is the act of breaking away from what is established, ordered, and comfortable.
 It starts with the simplist of questions: “what if….?”
 Jim and Helen and a host of contributors always started with “what if…” What if we changed this model from Queen Anne to Chippendale?
 What if there was a better way to duplicate spindles?
 What if we could design a more accurate thicknessing sander?
 What if we could create a working ceiling fan in 1/12 scale?

 Sketches and doodles were often the starting point on the workbench.
 Sketches with notes scrawled at different angles; with accumlated coffee stains, glue spots, and eraser marks as projects were defined and refined.
-While the final articles provided, and still provide, instruction for creating new models, the workshop notes and sketches provided insight into the creative chaos that generated the projects and defined the lives of those involved in The Scale Cabinetmaker, The Cabinetmaker’s Guides, and, now, The Community Planner.
+While the final articles provided, and still provide, instruction for creating new models, the workshop notes and sketches provided insight into the creative chaos that generated the projects and defined the lives of those involved in The Scale Cabinetmaker, The Cabinetmaker’s Guides, and, The Best of the Scale Cabinetmaker.

 From the Workbench of…: A Series of Shop Notes

 “From the Workbench of…” Workshop notes from Helen and Jim Dorsett, TSC Volume 1, 1976-1977, including “A Touch of Grace” (cabriole legs), “The Slaw Bed,” and “The Whitman House.”

 “From the Workbench of…: Shop Notes From Volume 2 of The Scale Cabinetmaker, August, 1977- July, 1978